Laravel 11 Apexcharts Example Tutorial

 3.2 Configure MySql Database

-Open the .env file and input the necessary database credentials:
+Open the .env file to include database credentials:

 DB_CONNECTION=mysql